Helenisme/fictional-octo-guacamole/proposal.md

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.
+CourseTable
+Main
+DegreePlanner
+SemesterPlanner

 Name each interface or class and briefly describe its function or purpose.

+CourseTable class will store all classes offered in a hashtable, it will include a inner class "class", which is stores all information of each class in key, value pairs.

+Main class will create the user interface and call other classes.
+It will be the main part of this program.

+DegreePlanner similar to the DARS report, this class will plan the students courses for all 4 years to satisfy all the degree requirements for his or her major.
+This class will call semester planner to find the right schedule for each semester.

+SemesterPlannner will handle the courses for each semester to make sure there are no conflicts and generate a weekly schedule for the given courses.

 ## Edit and Submit this file and any figures referenced by this document.